Civic Tech Jam

 Who is eligible to participate in Civic Tech Jam?

 All university faculty from the Middle Tennessee area are welcome to participate.
-You do not need to attend Civic Tech Jam in person to participate in the post-event matchmaking.
+You do not need to have attended Civic Tech Jam in person to participate in the post-event matchmaking.
 To receive a recording following the event, please contact us.

 What is the timeline for this year’s Civic Tech Jam?